Laboratory-Imaging/documents/Ti2_Wellplate_Apps/system_setup_overview_objective.md

 ### 1.1.1 Condenser rings setup

 Insert the rings into the condenser and mount the condenser to the microscope.
+Use the special condenser rings at least for 4x objective if you have them - see ["Full" setup](system_setup_full.md#111-condenser-rings-setup).

 > [!IMPORTANT]
 > The condenser turret itself has to be correctly focused.
 The focusing should be ideally performed on the typical sample/wellplate which will be acquired on the system.